danforthcenter/plantcv/docs/analyze_bound_vertical.md

 Set boundary line with boundary tool, this allows the user to find the extent-y ('height') above and below as well as the area above and below the boundary line.
 This tool functions best if the pot size/position of the plant remains relatively constant.

-<span style="color:red">NOTE: This function will be depricated in the near future, please
-use the analyze_bound_horizontal function as an equivalent replacement.
-The analyze_bound function will continue to be functional and is now a wrapper for the analyze_bound_horizontal function.</span>

 **analyze_bound**(*img, imgname, obj, mask, line_position, device , debug=None, filename=False*)

 **returns** device, boundary headers, boundary data, image with boundary data